At a glance

 What Protection and Advocacy Centers Offer

 P&A centers provide legal representation and advocacy services to anyone with a disability.
 These centers help all kinds of people, from those who use wheelchairs to children with developmental delays.
-Children and adults with learning and attention issues may qualify for assistance.
+Children and adults with learning and thinking differences may qualify for assistance.
 Here are a few examples of situations in which a P&A center may offer help:

 - Your child hasn’t been evaluated even though you requested an evaluation.

-- Your child was suspended or expelled from school because of behavior related to learning and attention issues documented in an IEP or 504 plan.
+- Your child was suspended or expelled from school because of behavior related to learning and thinking differences documented in an or .

 - Your child was placed in an alternative school and isn’t receiving the services she needs.